In our last episode, we had our analytical detective, Decision Tree, take center stage to wow us all.

 Euclid: The guy who made straight lines a big deal for 2000 years.

-That’s Greek mathematician, Euclid.
+That’s the Greek mathematician, Euclid.
 He did a whole lot more than just nail the look of a “mage” in an RPG video game.

 He built an entire system of geometry based on just a few rules, which has remained a gold standard for over 2000 years.